Chisholm (NSW)

 Chisholm lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of the suburb of Chisholm (NSW) is around 7,139.
-This reflects a significant increase from the 2021 Census figure of 4,577 people, marking a growth of 2,562 individuals or approximately 56.0%.
-The recent resident population estimate by AreaSearch is 6,792, based on analysis of latest ERP data released by ABS in June 2024 and validation of 952 new addresses since the Census date.
-This results in a population density ratio of 962 persons per square kilometer.
-Chisholm's growth rate exceeds that of Rest of NSW (5.9%) and the state, positioning it as a notable growth leader in the region.
-Interstate migration contributed approximately 71.0% to overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive influences.
+As of May 2026, the estimated population of the suburb of Chisholm (NSW) is around 7,072.
+This reflects a growth of 2,495 people since the 2021 Census, which reported a population of 4,577.
+The increase is inferred from AreaSearch's estimate of the resident population at 6,851 in June 2025 and an additional 960 validated new addresses since the Census date.
+This results in a density ratio of approximately 953 persons per square kilometer.
+Chisholm's growth rate of 54.5% since the 2021 census exceeds that of the Rest of NSW (4.9%) and the state, indicating it as a growth leader in the region.
+Interstate migration contributed around 71.0% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Population growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, the suburb is expected to experience exceptional growth, placing it in the top 10 percent of national non-metropolitan areas, with an anticipated increase of 7,276 persons by 2041.
-This would reflect a total increase of approximately 97.0% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is projected to grow by 6,304 persons based on aggregated SA2-level projections, reflecting an overall increase of 86.0%.

 Frequently Asked Questions - Population